microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaInvitation.md

 aaaaaaaa-0000-1111-2222-bbbbbbbbbbbb https://login.microsoftonline.com/redeem?rd=https%3a%2f%2finvitations.microsoft.com%2fredeem%2f%3ftenant%3dd5aec55f-2d12-4442-8d2f-cc…
 ```

-This example demonstrates how to invite a new external user to your directory with InvitedUserDisplayName parameter.
+This example demonstrates how to invite a new external user to your directory with `-InvitedUserDisplayName` parameter.

 - `-InvitedUserEmailAddress`Parameter specifies the Email address to which the invitation is sent.
 - `-SendInvitationMessage` Parameter indicates whether or not an invitation message will be sent to the invited user
 - `-InviteRedirectUrl` Parameter specifies The URL to which the invited user is forwarded after accepting the invitation.
-- `-InvitedUserDisplayName`Parameter specifies the  display name of the user
+- `-InvitedUserDisplayName`Parameter specifies the  display name of the user.

 ### Example 3: Invite a new external user to your directory with InvitedUserMessageInfo parameter